-There are four groups of people who will be attending the 4-H Nova Scotia AGM and all have an important role to play in determining the path 4-H Nova Scotia takes over the next year:
+The following groups will be attending the 4-H Nova Scotia AGM and all have an important role to play in determining the path 4-H Nova Scotia takes over the next year:

 - AGM Voting Delegates: The delegates to the Annual General Meeting are: two (2) delegates from each county—one adult volunteer (leader) and one senior member—elected to represent their county at the 4-H Nova Scotia Annual Meeting (36 delegates in total), and the members of the Board of Directors (16 in total), all of whom are entitled to vote at the AGM.
 The two representatives elected at the county level by serve a term of one year as delegates from one AGM to the next and to any other special general meeting that may be called.
 The county delegates are asked to meet with their county council prior to the meeting to get a feel for the county’s opinion on the resolutions and recommendations being voted on.
 They must also understand the reasoning behind any resolutions and recommendations coming from their county as they will be asked to speak to them and present them to the floor.
-In the end, they must vote on each resolution making sure the vote is the best one for 4-H Nova Scotia based on the facts presented at the AGM.
+In the end, they vote on each resolution making sure the vote is the best one for 4-H Nova Scotia based on the facts presented at the AGM.
 Sometimes this means they may have to vote differently than they had originally planned.
-Delegates to Annual Meeting are required to give a detailed report back to their Counties.
+County delegates to the AGM are required to give a detailed report back to their respective counties.

 - AGM Observers: Each county may send up to two observers, a leader and senior member.
 For AGM 2019, an additional observer in the position of the County President or designate will be permitted to attend.
 Observers come to the annual meeting to learn, so that the following year they may choose to come as a voting delegate.
-Observers will sit at a separate table and cannot comment or vote during the formal part of the meeting.
-The annual meeting can be overwhelming for first-time delegates so coming as an observer helps counties prepare for the following year’s meeting.
-As with all 4-H events, observers will have the opportunity to talk and learn with delegates from across the province.
+Observers will sit at a separate table and cannot comment or vote during the formal part of the AGM.
+As with all 4-H events, observers will have informal opportunities to talk and learn with delegates from across the province.
 4-H County Councils are responsible for covering the cost of observers with the exception of the County President or designate for 2019.

 Delegates will be expected to:

-- Show positive leadership in thoughtfully considering the future direction of 4-H as amended by changes at this years’ meeting.
+- Show positive leadership in thoughtfully considering the future direction of 4-H.